teholm/amazon-guardduty-hands-on/README.md

 ![Lambda Function](images/screenshot8.png "Lambda Function")

 Scroll down to view the code for this function (walking through the code logic is outside the scope of this scenario).
-You can also click the **Monitoring** tab and view the invocation of the function.
+You can also click the **Monitoring** tab and view the invocation details for this function.

 > What permissions does the Lambda Function need to perform the remediation?